chloelikescats/virtual-ans/README.md

 Welcome to Virtual ANS, a virtual model of the ANS Synthesizer, a Soviet era visual synthesizer which translates images into sound.

+Update 05-08-20: More or less functional again, with some rendering issues and lag.

 Unfortunately I've let this project lapse, so it is no longer live online.
 I am working to update and get it back up.
 Full time job and all. (shrug)

 Click image to watch screencast demo of Virtual ANS on youtube: